-Principal Options Implications Preferred Option Engagement with territorial authorities a nd central government Take a reactive approach in terms of engagement with territorial authorities and central government on the development of policies and plan implementation.
-Low level of awareness associated with incoming changes that may affect operations.
+Principal Options In nplications Preferred Option Engagement with territorial authorities and central government Take a reactive approach in terms of engagement with territorial authorities and central government on the development of policies and plan implementation. • Low level of awareness associated with incoming changes that may affect operations.
 Shorter timeframe to make operational changes.
-Unplanned expenditure associated with implementation of operational change.
-Engage proactively with territorial authorities and central government (where appropriate) on the development of policies and plan implementation.
-Increased awareness and opportunity to lead in this space.
+Unplanned expenditure associated with implementation of operational change. × Engage proactively with territorial authorities and central government (where appropriate) on the development of policies and plan implementation. • Increased awareness and opportunity to lead in this space.
 Participation in decision making in the earlier stages of policy development and plan implementation.
-Better enablement of transition through change and opportunities to incorporate into internal operations. × Environmental performance and outcome 2S Limited improvement to environmental performance or outcomes.
-Shorter-term outcomes for the environment and communities.
-Multiple benefits not realised. × Seek improved environmental performance and seek to achieve multiple outcomes by incorporating nature-based solutions where possible. ~
+Better enablement of transition through change and opportunities to incorporate into internal operations.
+Environmental performance and outcome es: Limited improvement to environmental performance or outcomes. • Shorter-term outcomes for the environment and communities.
+Multiple benefits not realised. × Seek improved environmental performance and seek to achieve multiple outcomes by incorporating nature-based solutions where possible.
+Sustainable and longer-term outcomes for the environment and communities.
+Multiple benefits realised.
+Alignment with Council's strategic direction, with the principle of ki uta ki tai and with Te Mana o te Wai. ✓